Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Temperature, velocity and volume profile of the plasma

+which \emph{partially} captures the effect of the Doppler shift on a \emph{single localized volume of the plasma}.
+Indeed, even with the approximation above, the integrand of Eq.~\ref{eq:spectra_with_uperp} is proportional to

+up to additional constants and factors of temperature $T(X)$ and photon energy $E$.
+The dependence on spacetime ($X$) of the transverse flow and the temperature was restored to emphasize that this quantity is defined locally, and is not necessarily a meaningful quantity after spacetime integration.

-As for the second factor, the local Doppler shift of photons can be estimated from the integrand of Eq.~\ref{eq:spectra_with_uperp}.
-Assuming an exponential emission rate, we expand the integrand at $u_\perp=0$ and factor out the $u_\perp$-dependent part, yielding
+The local Doppler shift of photons can be estimated from the integrand of Eq.~\ref{eq:spectra_with_uperp}.
+Assuming again an exponential photon emission rate, we can expand the integrand at $u_\perp=0$ and factor out the $u_\perp$-dependent part, yielding

-Equation~\ref{eq:uperp_effect} shows that the effect of transverse flow can only be large for $E \gg T$.
-This effect was discussed and quantified numerically in Refs~\cite{vanHees:2011vb,Shen:2013vja,Paquet:2016ime}.
+Equation~\ref{eq:uperp_effect} summarizes that the effect of transverse flow can only be large for $E \gg T$.
+This is a well-known effect which has been discussed and quantified numerically in multiple earlier publications~\cite{vanHees:2011vb,Shen:2013vja,Paquet:2016ime}.
+This, however, does not imply that the effect of the Doppler shift is necessarily large in the photon spectrum for $E\gg T$, since this is purely a local effect, and the total spectrum is a convolution of such complicated local effects with variable temperatures and transverse flow velocities, as discussed in the next section.

-Finally, numerical simulations~\cite{Shen:2013vja,vanHees:2011vb,Paquet:2016ulk, Paquet:2016ime,Monnai:2022hfs,Gale:2021emg} indicate that photons produced at high temperature dominate the photon energy spectrum at high energy ($E \gtrsim 2$--$3$~GeV), and photons produced at low temperature dominate at low energy ($E \lesssim 2$--$3$~GeV).
-This is a crucial observation.
-High temperature regions of the plasma have small transverse flows (Eq.~\ref{eq:uperp}).
-Photons produced in the lower temperature regions of the plasma (large $r$ and $\tau$), where the transverse flow is large, dominate the lower energy part of the spectrum, where the effect of transverse flow is suppressed (Eq.~\ref{eq:uperp_effect}).
-For these two independent reasons, the effect on photons from the transverse expansion of the plasma is suppressed for both the low and high energy range of the photon spectrum.
-The effect of the transverse Doppler shift is thus highest at \emph{intermediate} thermal photon energies ($E \approx 2$--$3$~GeV), and while not negligible, its effects remain considerably suppressed by the factors discussed above.